Almac data to be presented at annual ASCO meeting

 Almac’s Diagnostic Services business unit today announced research to be presented at ASCO.

 Two of Almac’s main research projects have been selected for presentation at the 2011 ASCO meeting.
-Both of these studies are based on Almac’s approach of profiling large clinical datasets and analyzing the data for molecular subgroups that can aid in improved diagnosis of cancer by identifying molecular subtypes and by identifying molecular subgroups which are of clinical and therapeutic relevance.
+Both of these studies are based on Almac’s approach of profiling large clinical datasets and analysing the data for molecular subgroups that can aid in improved diagnosis of cancer by identifying molecular subtypes and by identifying molecular subgroups which are of clinical and therapeutic relevance.

 The first study was carried out in ovarian cancer and will be the subject of a podium presentation by Dr Charlie Gourley of the University of Edinburgh Cancer Research UK Center, where the patients were treated.
 The aim of the study was to identify molecular subtypes of ovarian cancer through profiling of a large clinical dataset of 363 patient samples.
 Unsupervised analysis of the full dataset identified 6 molecular subgroups which were highly associated with histology.
 Subsequent further analysis of the serous cancers identified 3 subgroups with the dominant biology of one of these related to angiogenesis.
 This subgroup may be useful in identifying patients more ideally suited to treatment with anti-angiogenic therapeutics.
 This research will be presented at the Clinical Science Symposium entitled ‘Ovarian Cancer: Novel Approaches to Improve Treatment Outcomes’ on 4th June at 1.15pm in McCormick Place Room E354a.